TomHerman11/nodejs-group-chat/README.md

  ## Further Ideas
+ - Disable the option of sending an empty message.
  - Delete a message:
     - Add a button to each message in order to delete it.
  - Like a message: